mikaelbr/bacon-love/exercises/13_flatmaps/problem.md

 ```

 With some delay trickery we can clearly see that the EventStreams
-inside the function passed to `flatMap`, is flattened and all it's
+inside the function passed to `flatMap`, are flattened and all their
-values becomes a part of a new EventStream.
+values become part of a new EventStream.

 Another way of using `flatMap` is to transform and select data in
 one simple step (map and filter):